Tom Cruise Shares the First Photo From Top Gun: Maverick

 Cruise gave the sneak peek a simple caption, writing, "#Day1."

-The promotional poster shows Cruise in his flight gear, holding his Maverick helmet and gazing at his F-14A Tomcat; it includes the tagline "Feel the Need."—the need being speed.
+The promotional poster shows Cruise in his flight gear, holding his helmet and gazing at his F-18 Super Hornet; it includes the tagline "Feel the Need."—the need being speed.
 (Duh.)
 Jerry Bruckheimer is producing the project, from a screenplay by Peter Craig and Justin Marks.
 Joseph Kosinski, who last worked with Cruise on Oblivion, is directing the summer blockbuster.
 Paramount Pictures and Skydance Media have scheduled the sequel for a July 12, 2019 release.

 Paramount Pictures